What About Us (Pink song): Composition and lyrical interpretation

 "What About Us" is an upbeat EDM song, with a length of four minutes and twenty-nine seconds.
 The synthesizer-heavy production of the song makes use of "pounding" drums, "glistening" keyboards, and a "pulsating" dance beat.
 It draws influences from four on the floor, club, and electronic music.
-According to the sheet music published at Musicnotes.com, "What About Us" is set in the time signature of common time and is composed in the key of A♭ major with a moderate tempo of 114 beats per minute.
+According to the sheet music published by Sony/ATV Music Publishing at Musicnotes.com, "What About Us" is set in the time signature of common time.
+This song is composed in the key of A♭ major with a moderate tempo of 114 beats per minute.
 It follows a chord progression of Fm–D♭–A♭ with Pink's vocals spanning one and a half octaves, going from A♭_{3} to E♭_{5}.

 Music journalists noted "What About Us" starts as a ballad with piano and acoustic arrangements, and appears at first to be about a relationship.
 Mike Nied of Idolator described the song as "part break-up anthem, part political call to arms".
 Gil Kaufman of Billboard shared a similar sentiment, saying the lyrics can be interpreted as "commenting on the state of the world, or the state of the heart".
 Pink described the song as a political protest song that provides social commentary on her belief the US government had failed people.
 According to Pink, the "more sophisticated" nature of the song stems from the poetic and inclusive lyrics, which send a message about people around the world who feel ignored or forgotten.
 The track also took inspiration from the 2016 United States presidential election and the current political state.